You don't want a long drawn-out court battle

 Document everything in a Memorandum of Understanding (MOU) detailing all agreements you make during mediation

-Offer transparent, flat-fee value-based pricing (starting at $2000 and based on the complexity of your finances) so you know exactly what the cost of the process will be
+Offer transparent, flat-fee value-based pricing.
+Mediation packages start at $2000 (or $2500 if a parenting plan is included) and are based on the complexity of your finances so you know exactly what the cost of the process will be when you get started.

 There are numerous benefits to divorce mediation.
 To name a few, it is a confidential process.
 Agreements are made outside the courtroom so you can maintain your privacy throughout the process.